Deep Work

 In this context, I think the Idea presented in Cal Newport’s book, Deep Work is as relevant as ever.
 He argues that our society is way too distracted, making most of us unable to learn valuable skills or produce quality work.
 The human brain is capable of extraordinary things, just like Einstein on relativity and Khawarizmi on algebra.
 However, our attention is diverted to low-hanging stuffs, leaving our fullest potential unexplored.

-Newport uses the tern deep work to describe the kind of work that is necessary to harvest our brain’s fullest capacity.
+Newport uses the term deep work to describe the kind of work that is necessary to harvest our brain’s fullest capacity.
 It is defined as:

 “Professional activities performed in a state of distraction-free concentration that push your cognitive capabilities to their limit.
 These efforts create new value, improve your skill, and are hard to replicate.”

-Reflecting my own life as a student, sometimes (or many times) when doing an assignment, the end goal is just to get done with it.
-I’ll do it while listening to music, relying too much on AI, and taking multiple breaks to surf social media.
-In the end, I did finish the assignment, but it creates very little value to me in a sense that I didn’t learn that much from it.
-This is the complete opposite of deep work— The work was done with too much distraction and very little effort, hence the result produced is proportional to it.
+Reflecting my own life as a student, sometimes when I'm working on an assignment, I just want to get done with it.
+I'll blast out some music, go back and forth with AI, and taking multiple breaks to check out some reels.
+In the end, I did finish the assignment, but I didn’t learn that much from it.
+This is the complete opposite of deep work —- It was full of distraction much of distraction and very little effort, therefore the result is proportional to it.

-This problem is made worse with the rise of AI tools.
-We’re not only constantly getting distracted, but these AI tools allow us and facilitate us to be so.
-Before AI, at some point, we need to give our maximum attention and focus to finish the work (deep work), especially when the deadline is around the corner.
-But with these AI tools, we can just prompt our way to finish the work, with little to none cognitive effort from our end.
-In the book, Cal Newport presents a hypothesis:
+And AI just made it worse.
+Before AI, at some point, we need to eventually lock it and focus to finish the work (aka deep work), especially when the deadline is just around the corner.
+But with these AI tools, we can just let the AI do it.
+In Deep Work, Cal Newport presents a hypothesis:

 “The ability to perform deep work is becoming increasingly rare at exactly the same time it is becoming increasingly valuable in our economy.
 As a consequence, the few who cultivate this skill, and then make it the core of their working life, will thrive”.